ATTENTION: DO NOT APPROACH PENGUINS ON YOUR OWN.

-Many of us are trying very hard to save penguins and are mortified by what some people can do in the sole purpose of getting a selfish photo.
+Many of us are trying very hard to save penguins and are mortified by what some people will do for the sole purpose of getting a selfish photo.

 The best option to see these beautiful creatures is to always book a guided tour.

 Here is our selection of the 5 places that you should not miss if like us you care for the penguins.